mockoon/mockoon.com/content/tutorials/create-api-golang-mocking.md

 ---
-title: Create your first API with the Golang Gin framework (or mock it using Mockoon!)
+title: Create your first API with the Golang Gin (or mock it using Mockoon!)
 excerpt: Learn how to create your first REST API and endpoints with the Golang Gin framework or mock it using Mockoon to accelerate your application development
 meta:
-  title: Create your first API with the Golang Gin framework (or mock it using Mockoon!)
+  title: Create your first API with the Golang Gin (or mock it using Mockoon!)
   description: Learn how to create your first REST API and endpoints with the Golang Gin framework or mock it using Mockoon to accelerate your application development
 image: tutorial-golang-api-mocking.png
 imageAlt: Golang logo side by side with Mockoon